 Different Techniques To Apply Foundation

-Some people swear that you should apply foundation by rubbing your fingers in slow, smooth circles.
+Some people swear you should apply foundation by rubbing your fingers in slow, smooth circles.
 Others insist on a tapping method with a flat brush.
 Some state that a rounded brush is the only way to go.
 For every makeup artist, there seems to be another opinion on the proper way to apply foundation.

 How To Apply Liquid Foundation With A Beauty Blender

-The one thing that I want to point out is that the video recommends that you dip the beauty sponge in the foundation, redipping it as you apply.
+The one thing I want to point out is that the video recommends that you dip the beauty sponge in the foundation, redipping it as you apply.
 You can do this.
-However, you can also put five dots of foundation (one on each cheek, two on the forehead, and one on the nose) instead of dipping your beauty blender directly into the pile of foundation on the back of your hand.
+However, you can also put five dots of foundation (one on each cheek, two on the forehead, and one on the nose) instead of dipping your beauty blender directly into the foundation pile on the back of your hand.

 How To Apply Liquid Foundation With A Brush